 As you wander through the labyrinthine network of temples, from the gigantic mysteriously serene faces of Bayon to the exotic nature-enshrouded ruins of Ta Prohm, there's a compelling stillness and scale that invites introspection.
 It's as though each stone and every archway hold within them the condensed wisdom and follies of the ages, poised in a delicate balance between earthly existence and a more elusive, transcendent realm.
 In Angkor, one confronts not just the remarkable achievements of the Khmer Empire, but the timeless questions that have both bedeviled and elevated humanity across eons.
 Within the intertwining roots and solemn statues, amidst the play of light and shadow, you find a mirror held up to your own fleeting passage through the world—a quiet space in which to ponder the eternal, even as you stand amidst its ruins.

-The temples of Angkor are one of the most underappreciated archeological sites in the world, but a visit to the main and iconic Angkor Wat removes any doubt of how spectatctular it is.
+The temples of Angkor are one of the most under appreciated archaeological sites in the world, but a visit to the main and iconic Angkor Wat removes any doubt of how spectacular it is.
 A guidebook might inform you that Angkor Wat means "Temple City" in Khmer, that it was built in the early 12th century by King Suryavarman II, and that it's a spiritual home to both Hinduism and Buddhism.
 But what the guidebook won't tell you is how you feel minuscule yet strangely elated as approach and suddenly are confronted with the mammoth scale of the temple mountain, an effect confounded by traversing its half-mile labyrinthine of corridors, courtyards, and libraries, the galleries of which are all delicately carved with bas-reliefs in a visual lexicon of myth and history, featuring surreal stone narratives that range from the churning of the ocean of milk from Hindu epics, dancing celestial nymphs, to scenes of everyday Khmer life in what was the largest city in Asia during its peak with Angkor at its center.

 Marvel as you stroll the temple that erecting of Angkor Wat required a staggering 5-10 million sandstone blocks weighing up to 1.5 tons each that were transported over 30 miles away from the sacred mountain of Phnom Kulen, then floated down the Siem Reap River by rafts.
 An enormous undertaking that was noted by inscriptions to require nearly 6,000 elephants and 300,000 workers laboring over 35 years.

 As you exit Angkor, you may feel neither the euphoria of having checked off a bucket-list place nor the fatigue that often accompanies such tourist pilgrimages.
 Rather, you will feel imbued with a quietude, a contemplative pause that only rare and magnificent places like Angkor Wat can inspire—a fleeting connection to the sublime enigma that is our shared human journey.
-Angkor can be a very busy place, but let us show you quietier places of the temple during its most tranquil moments.
+Angkor can be a very busy place, but let us show you quieter places of the temple during its most tranquil moments.

-Angkor Thom is a city within a city, with dozens of striking and unique monuments, including the surreal Bayon (above), a favorite of most visitors.
-At the heart of Angkor Thom is the Bayon (above), the mesmerizing, if not mind-bending temple of Jayavarman VII's ego whose massive 4-headed stone faces smile down at you.
 If Angkor Wat is classic and grand, the Bayon is wild and erratic.
 Who could've conjured this fantastic structure, and then—even more incredible—fashioned it from stone?
 Like Stonehenge or the Pyramids, the bizarre Bayon baffles with its design, its mysterious structure, its aura.
 The structure is simply amazing.
 What at first appears to be a random pile of masonry actually consists of massive stones shaped into fluid sculptures, without apparent use of cement or mortar.
 The Bayon was once even more elaborate, the central tower apparently covered in gold leaf.
 Zhou Daguan described it in the 13th century: "At the center of the Kingdom rises a Golden Tower flanked by more than twenty lesser towers and several hundred stone chambers.
 On the eastern side is a golden bridge guarded by two lions of gold, one on each side, with eight golden Buddhas spaced along the stone chambers."
 Oddly enough, Zhou Daguan failed to mention the massive heads on the Bayon towers.
 Read more about Angkor Thom The Splendors of Angkor Thom. by Michael Buckley

 Certainly one of Angkor's most iconic sights.
 Left to the jungle, Ta Phrom over the centuries has been overrun by roots of trees and plants.
 The contrast has created an incredible setting of stone and plant.
 In many other ways, the ancient sanctuary is also unlike any other.
 Built in the late 12th century by the Khmer king Jayavarman VII, this temple was originally known as Rajavihara, or 'the royal monastery.'
-But the pages of time have weathered its stones, and now it's more commonly known as Ta Prohm, 'ancestor Brahma.'
+But the pages of time have weathered its stones, and now it's more commonly known as Ta Phrom, 'ancestor Brahma.'
 Imagine, a temple ensnared by the unyielding grasp of nature.
 Strangler figs and silk-cotton trees fuse with stones, their roots enveloping the ancient walls like the arms of a doting yet overbearing mother.
 As you wander through the labyrinthine corridors and courtyards, you'll encounter a surreal dance between creation and decay—a place where nature reclaims its territory, yet somehow magnifies the beauty of human endeavor.

 This is a temple frozen in a tender embrace with the jungle, left much as it was found by the Western archaeologists who stumbled upon it in the early 20th century.
 Unlike Angkor Wat or Bayon, the restorers decided to maintain Ta Prohm's romantically ruinated state, making it a poignant snapshot of impermanence, a still life capturing the inevitable convergence of man and nature.
 It's as if you're walking through an epic poem written in stone and foliage, each root and reliefs narrating a forgotten tale of devotion, aspiration, and perhaps, hubris.
 Ta Prohm is also famous for its intricate carvings and bas-reliefs that take you on a transcendental journey to ancient Hindu and Buddhist cosmology.
 However, nature's artistry competes for attention, interlacing itself with the divine countenances sculpted on the temple walls.
 Deities and demons find themselves framed by serpentine roots, an evocative symbolism that could stir even the most skeptical souls.
 And for my cinephiles out there—yes, Ta Prohm gained Hollywood fame as a backdrop in the film 'Tomb Raider.'
 But, let us assure you, this temple doesn't need CGI or cinematic flair to leave you spellbound.
 It's a real-life adventure, a place that lets your imagination roam as wildly as the jungle that envelops it.
 So, to those of you itching to step outside the boundaries of the ordinary.
 Whether you're a history buff, a spiritual seeker, or someone entranced by the ceaseless dance between creation and decay, Ta Prohm offers a soul-stirring experience that defies description.
 It's not just a visit; it's a pilgrimage to a world where man's greatest creations bow in humble submission to the grand designs of Mother Nature.